anhilema/04-Space-Shooter/README.md

-# 04-Space-Shooter

-This is a space shooter, created in Godot, as a requirement for MSCH-C220 at Indiana University.

-Control the ship with WASD and shoot with the space bar.

-The features are pretty basic (just an example, really), but I hope you enjoy playing it.
+This is a basic space shooter for my C220 class.
+It doesn't really have much to it, but hope you enjoy!